Junior Wardens news

 Testlands: "Yesterday was a huge success, we engaged with over 30 young people throughout the session.
 The group started at 14 and finished with 30 - just shows the impact you can have by laying on engaging activities for the community.
 It was great to build relationships with these young people and reconnect with some ex-students.
 We as a team thoroughly enjoyed working with them all.

-Corporate Plan: Getting out and active and promoting healthy living.
+Corporate Plan goal: Getting out and active and promoting healthy living.

 1 June 2023

-The Junior Wardens in conjunction with Tenant Engagement, Community Engagement and Decent Neighbourhoods ran a residents celebration day at Dempsey & Kathleen Rd, Sholing.
-Decent Neighbourhoods have completed a project here, completely transforming the areas around the blocks to make spaces more useable and welcoming.
+The Junior Wardens ran a Residents Celebration day at Dempsey and Kathleen Road, Sholing.
+They did this in conjunction with Tenant Engagement, Community Engagement, and Decent Neighbourhoods.
+Decent Neighbourhoods have completely transformed the areas around the blocks to make spaces more useable and welcoming.

-We invited residents to come and join us in celebrating it's completion, offering free tea, coffee, hot dogs and cakes along with music and games.
+We invited residents to come and join us in celebrating its completion.
+We offered free tea, coffee, hot dogs, and cakes.
+There was also music and games.

-We had a good turnout with a number of families coming out to engage with us and sharing their view on the works that had to be done.
+We had a good turnout.
+Numerous families engaged with us and shared their view on the work ahead.

-Corporate Plan: create more attractive and welcoming green and open spaces.
+Corporate Plan goal: create more attractive and welcoming green and open spaces.

 What's next?